Mendasp/NS2Plus/README.md

 Latest changes
 ==============
-- /07/2014
+- 20/07/2014
-	- Fixed Commander logging out attacking.
+	- Fixed vanilla bug where the Commander would log out attacking.
+	- Fixed vanilla bug that made trigger volumes bigger than their representation in the editor.
+This affected some map locations (power node issues).
+	- Made powered room effect for Commanders with the same accuracy as the actual volume they cover.

 - 16/07/2014
 	- Added a toggle for the low ammo warning.
 Available in HUD tab.